 The plus and minus points are more or less similar to that AWS Cloud9 except that its pricing is starting from $7/month.
 Even compared to the old C9 $19/month, it’s still half the price.

-Another Cloud IDE which can be one of the best IDE for Rails is Gitpod.
+Another Cloud IDE which can be one of the best ide for Ruby on Rails is Gitpod.
 Unlike the other Cloud IDE, Gitpod offered you seamless integration with Github.

 In fact, I believe Gitpod would be the most suitable IDE for your Rails development if your projects are pushed to Github repository.
 The only thing that you may feel a minus point is their pricing.